Hidden Island

-Hidden Island, known to the traditional owners as Banggoon, is an uninhabited island located in the Kimberley region of Western Australia.
+Hidden Island, known to the traditional owners as Banggoon, is an uninhabited island in the Kimberley region of Western Australia.

 It is situated in the western group of the Buccaneer Archipelago, of which it is the largest island.
 Found approximately 45 km east of Bardi, it covers an area of about 1901 ha.
 It has an irregular shape with a length of about 5 mi running from north to south and is 3.25 mi at its widest point.

 The highest point of the island has an elevation of 135 m, at the southern end.
 Another hill with a height of 97 m is located at the northern end.
 The island is covered in low scrub and stunted gum trees.